Updated on December 12, 2022

 Even if you’ve worn glasses for many years, you’ll need an exam and a new prescription for contact lenses.
 Eyeglass and contact lens prescriptions are not the same.

 After you get your contact lenses, practice putting them in so you can get comfortable with the process.
-Many people find it difficult or uncomfortable to wear contacts for the first time.
-But you will get used to it quickly.

-Can You Put a Contact in Wrong?
+Can You Wear a Contact Lens Incorrectly?

 Signs your contact lens is in incorrectly include: